Hofls/devops/docker/docker.md

     * Or by adding line to Dockerfile `FROM docker.artifactory.kera.ru/oraclejdk:8_211`

 #### Problems:
-* If container won't run, without showing errors:
+* If container stops immediately, without showing errors:
     * Try to add `-it`, e.g. `docker run -it ubuntu` (interactive + tty)